-While competency based interviewing has always been a favourite tool of the selection process within industry, professional practice firms have been slower to incorporate this into their own recruitment techniques.
-However, more and more recruitment partners within practice firms are coming to realise the benefits of selecting new employees through this recruitment process.
+Competency based interviewing has always been a favourite tool of the selection process for many companies and more and more recruitment partners are coming to realise the benefits of selecting new employees using this technique.

 The basic premise driving this type of interview is that a candidate’s past performance is the best predictor of future performance.
 Competency based questions are directly linked to an essential function of the position.

 Interviews not based on behavioural interviewing techniques usually tend to focus exclusively on education and experience, precisely the same information that is on the CV.
 This information was what got the candidate the interview and should only form the actual basis of the interview itself.
 To predict how an applicant is likely to handle the job, HR managers need to ask for examples of things the candidate has actually done that would demonstrate the key characteristics the firm needs.

 The categories and examples of competency-based questions follow: